Traffic tickets: How to fight a speeding ticket in Minnesota

 Can the government show an evidentiary foundation for its speed evidence – pacer, RADAR, LIDAR, etc?
 And did the government properly comply with discovery statutes, after a request?

-Did you see the news report about the State Trooper in a Helicopter with a stop watch?
+Did you see the news report about the Minnesota State Trooper in a Helicopter with a stop watch?

 He claimed a motorcyclist was traveling significantly faster than the maximum top speed for that motorcycle!